afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 - Right handed by convention
 - **Inertial frame**
   - Fixed, usually relative to earth
-    - ENU (Est: X; North : Y; Z: Up) relative to a reference nearby
+    - ENU (Est: X; North : Y; Z: Up) relative to a reference point nearby
-    - Or Earth-Centered Earth fixed (ECEFG), used in GNSS systems
+    - Earth-Centered Earth fixed (ECEFG), used in GNSS systems
 - **Body frame**
   - Attached to vehicle, origin at vehicle center of gravity, or center of rotation
     - Example : the center of gravity of the vehicle or the center point of the rear axle